Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Introduction

+Optimization-based approaches excel in generating complex motions.
+A recent study \cite{chengeometry} proposes a geometry‐based flipper motion planning (GFMP) method, using dynamic programming to optimize flipper motion.
+This method exhibits high terrain adaptability and has better stability and smoothness compared to RL-based methods.
+However, it can only perform low-resolution online planning in a limited horizon due to its high computational demands and lack of flexibility in imposing actuator constraints.
+Trajectory optimization (TO) techniques can effectively handle constraints, and be effective in enhancing the agility of legged robots \cite{winkler2018gait} as well as achieving kinematically feasible, statically stable motion for walking excavators in rough terrain \cite{jelavic2019whole}.
+Furthermore, the hybrid trajectory optimization (HTO) method has been utilized to generate multi-phase motions for hybrid systems with discontinuous dynamics \cite{posa2014direct, bjelonic2020rolling}.

-For our Searcher robot, which weighs over 200kg and has a considerable touchdown area providing sufficient friction, we focus on kinematically feasible solutions to maintain static equilibrium.
-However, the contact-rich nature of tracked robots poses a significant challenge, rendering the task of developing a robot-terrain interaction (RTI) model accessible for planning arduous.
-Previous studies analyze the interaction between this type of robot and the terrain \cite{wang2008track, liu2009track}, but the model complexity impedes effective planning.
+For our Searcher robot, which weighs over 200kg and has a considerable contact area providing sufficient friction, we focus on kinematically feasible solutions to maintain static equilibrium.
+However, the contact-rich nature presents a significant challenge in developing a robot-terrain contact (RTC) model suitable for planning purposes.
+Previous studies analyze the interaction between the robot and terrain \cite{wang2008track, liu2009track}, but the model complexity impedes effective planning.